tus/tusd/docs/_getting-started/configuration.md

 $ tusd -host 127.0.0.1 -port 1337
 ```

 Once running, tusd accepts HTTP/1.1 requests on the configured port.

-If [HTTPS/TLS](#httpstls) is configured, tusd will also accept HTTP/2 connection, thanks to [Go's transparent support](https://pkg.go.dev/net/http#hdr-HTTP_2).
-HTTP/3 and QUIC is currently not supported by tusd directly and requires the use of a reverse proxy.
+If [HTTPS/TLS](#httpstls) is configured, tusd will also accept an encrypted HTTP/2 connection, thanks to [Go's transparent support](https://pkg.go.dev/net/http#hdr-HTTP_2).
+If a cleartext HTTP/2 connection is desired instead (e.g. if hosting within GCP Cloud Run, which receives TLS HTTP/2 and proxies as cleartext http to its running containers), tusd provides this without additional configuration needed, thanks to [Go's http2 h2c support](https://pkg.go.dev/golang.org/x/net/http2/h2c#section-documentation).
+(Just make sure to use the `-behind-proxy` flag if applicable).

 ### UNIX socket